Skip to content

 1. 1.Verify file scanning is enabled: check config.yaml for image_scanning: true (default: true)

-2. 2.File scanning works on Windows, macOS, and Linux - check proxy logs for initialization errors
+2. 2.File scanning works on Windows, macOS, and Linux - check service logs for initialization errors

 3. 3.Ensure images are under 5 MB and contain clear, readable text.
 PDFs and documents can be up to 50 MB.